marcellodebernardi/gm-sis/README.md

 2. The address **must not** be empty.
 3. The phone number **must** only contain 11 characters and no letters.
 4. The email address **must** contain an '@' character.

+The user is able to view, for a given SPC, a list of vehicles that were sent to the selected SPC.
+From this list the user is able to view the customer who owns the selected vehicle.

 #### 4.9 USER MANAGEMENT